 - Rapid breathing

-Sign #3: Isolating Oneself from Family and Friends
+Sign #3: Isolating from Family and Friends

-- Being honest about the addiction and opening up
+- Being honest about addiction

 - Learning how to communicate clearly and healthily